rishadsanian/scheduler/README.md

 - Able to delete an appointment
 - Able to edit and appointment spots remaning increments and decrements accordingly when booking/deleting appointments
-- Createing and utilizing development tests using Jest, Cypress, React prop-types.
+- Creating and utilizing development tests using Jest, Cypress, React prop-types, React-testing-library.

 <br>

-# Interview Scheduler

 ## Setup